simnalamburt/arc311/Lab1/Lab1.md

 	* Give your load balancer a name like `arc311-nlb`.
 	* Select the **internal** radio button for *Scheme*
 	* Leave the listeners as default
-	* Select **VPC1** as the VPC and click the boxes for each Availability zone to select the Private subnets for each zone.
+	* Select **VPC1** as the VPC and click the boxes for BOTH Availability Zones, then select the Private subnets for each zone.

 6. Click **Next: Configure Routing**.